cegeka/batchers/README.md

 #### 5. Stubwebservice
 Simulates an external service (eg: payments).

-It can be configured to timeout&fail for specific employees: __taxcalculator-stubwebservice.properties__
+It can be configured to timeout and/or fail for specific employees: __taxcalculator-stubwebservice.properties__

 __stubwebservice.blacklistemployees__ - employee ids for which the server responds with a 500 internal server error, and how many times